Using Cron to Schedule Tasks for Certain Times or Intervals

 0 * * * *.

 @rebootstatement runs the specified command once, at start up.
-Generally boot-time tasks are managed by the distribution’s init system, but
+Generally boot-time tasks are managed by the init system of the distribution, but

-@rebootcronjobs may be useful for users who don’t have access to edit systemd units or other init scripts.
+@rebootcronjobs may be useful for those who don’t have access to edit systemd units or other init scripts.

 Cron can run tasks as other system users than just

 root.
 This is useful if you want to restrict the ability of a script to write to certain locations.
-For example, the command below allows you to edit the
+For example, in the following command you can edit the

 crontab for the